MustardOS/mustardos.github.io/emulators/scummvm.md

 | Standalone    | ext-scummvm         | 2.8.1 |

 {: .warning}
-> Please consider ScummVM Stanalone support to be experimental!
+> Please consider ScummVM Standalone support to be experimental!

 ## Where should I put my games?
 ScummVM game files should all exist in a sub-directory of your main ScummVM folder inside your muOS roms folder.